RuurdBijlsma/PhotosWatcher/README.md

-# Media Transcoding, Metadata, and Classification
+# Media transcoding, metadata retrieval, reverse geocoding, and classification

 Watches a given folder and generates the following for each new photo/video: